Glendronach Whisky

 Our recommandations

 Glendronach means "valley of mulberries" in Gaelic.
-Located near the town of Huntly east of Speyside in Scotland.
-This distillery implements traditional methods of production (malting including drying partly with peat fire, as well as the heating of stills).
-This largely explains the powerful character and strong personality of his Single Malt.
+Located near the town of Huntly east of Speyside in Scotland, this distillery implements traditional methods of production (malting including drying partly with peat fire, as well as the heating of stills).
+This largely explains the powerful character and strong personality of this Single Malt.

 The small stream that runs through the inner courtyard of the distillery reinforces its artisanal and traditional character.